Matthew Flinders: Expeditions in Tom Thumb and Tom Thumb II

-HMS Reliance arrived in Port Jackson in September 1795, and Bass and Flinders soon organised an expedition in a small open boat named Tom Thumb in which they sailed with a boy William Martin to Botany Bay and up the Georges River.
-In March 1796, the two explorers again with William Martin, set out on another voyage in a larger boat dubbed Tom Thumb II.
+Reliance arrived in Port Jackson in September 1795, and Bass and Flinders soon organised an expedition in a small open boat named Tom Thumb, in which they sailed with a boy, William Martin, to Botany Bay and up the Georges River.
+In March 1796, the two explorers, again with William Martin, set out on another voyage in a larger boat, dubbed Tom Thumb II.
 They sailed south from Port Jackson but were soon forced to beach at Red Point (Port Kembla).
-At this place they accepted the help of two Aboriginal men who piloted the boat to the entrance of Lake Illawarra.
-Here they were able to dry their gunpowder and obtain supplies of water from another group of Aboriginal people.
-During the return to Sydney they had to seek shelter at Wattamolla and also explored some of Port Hacking (Deeban).
+There, they accepted the help of two Aboriginal men who piloted the boat to the entrance of Lake Illawarra, where they were able to dry their gunpowder and obtain supplies of water from another group of Aboriginal people.
+During the return to Sydney, they had to seek shelter at Wattamolla and also explored some of Port Hacking (Deeban).